ovrheat/raspberry_rtl_wh1080/README.md

 **msg_type 0 = weather data**

 **msg_type 1 = time data**

+Just another thing to know: the station often sends double-data packets in the same second (or so):

+**2016-02-24 00:26:02** :   Fine Offset WH1080 weather station
+        Msg type:        0
+        StationID:       0005
+        Temperature:     7.3 C
+        Humidity:        93 %
+        Pressure:        1009.47 hPa
+        Wind string:     N
+        Wind degrees:    0
+        Wind avg speed:  0.00
+        Wind gust:       0.00
+        Total rainfall:  255.0
+        Internal temp.:  18.1 C
+**2016-02-24 00:26:02** :   Fine Offset WH1080 weather station
+        Msg type:        0
+        StationID:       0005
+        Temperature:     7.3 C
+        Humidity:        93 %
+        Pressure:        1009.50 hPa
+        Wind string:     N
+        Wind degrees:    0
+        Wind avg speed:  0.00
+        Wind gust:       0.00
+        Total rainfall:  255.0
+        Internal temp.:  18.1 C

+This is the way the station works.
+You could enable some mechanism on your script to ignore the second data packet if it's identical to the first, should this be an unwanted behaviour.

 --
 For specific usage of rtl_433 (and other relative options) you can look at the [project page] (https://github.com/merbanan/rtl_433).
 Just **don't** bother them with questions related to Raspberries/Bananas and pressure sensors... :)